Graduate Student Workshops

 Culture is used to define the ways we perceive ourselves and the system of power in which we are embedded.
 Formal organizations are the primary vehicle by which fields are propagated.
 The formal politics of law and society impinge on most aspects of modern life including who gets to be an actor and what forms of organizing are possible.
 The informal politics of organizational life pervades social growth within and across organizations.
 Together, culture, society, and politics are the building blocks that produce fields that work to both enable and constrain people.

-Contact Professor Neil Fligstein at fligst@berkeley.edu to be added to the list.
+Contact Professor Neil Fligstein at fligst@berkeley.edu to be added to the list or you have an inquiry requesting this workshop.

 Gender/Sexuality Workshop: In the Gender/Sexuality workshop, we take a broad view of the study of gender and sexuality, placing it into conversation with studies of race and ethnicity, immigration, religion, labor, work, development, social theory, crime and punishment, culture, aging and the life course, social movements, education, medicine, and other subfields.
 The group was formed by sociology graduate students in 2009 to create a space to discuss graduate student and faculty work on gender and sexuality in the department as well as to support and connect students.
 We meet several times throughout the semester to workshop papers and read books of interest.